What is AI in banking?

 What makes AI use cases scale across the bank

-A unified platform changes this.
+An AI-native unified platform changes this.
 It provides the orchestration layer that connects your systems of record to your customer channels.
 Organizations with highest operations maturity are 3.3x more likely to succeed at scaling high-value AI use cases.
-Build a fraud model once and deploy it everywhere.

 Unified data: One source of truth for customer information.